NorfairKing/validity/README.md

 ### Part 4: Generalized validity-based testing

-`Validity` and `GenValidity` together provide a framework that is powerful enough to abstract away most of the boiler-plate testing code into property-generating combinators.
+`Validity`, `GenUnchecked`, `GenValid` and `GenInvalid` together provide a framework that is powerful enough to abstract away most of the boiler-plate testing code into property-generating combinators.

 The above example test can be rewritten using the `genvalidity-hspec` package: